Open to all riders 16 and over.

 NO HELP ZONE

-Any rider who is brave enough to do a 3rd lap will be presented by a “no help zone” riding section.
-Any riders seen getting any outside assistance in the “no help zone” will be penalized and lose the 3rd lap.
-Any rider who is also on their third lap, can help a fellow rider.
+Any rider who is brave enough to do the 3rd lap (afternoon race only) will be presented by a “no help zone” riding section.
+Any riders to be seen getting any outside assistance in the “no help zone” will be penalized and lose the 3rd lap.
+Any rider who is also on their third lap can help a fellow rider.

 • Signing on and bike checking will start from 8.00am on Saturday morning.

-• If you cannot make it for this time you must phone the Event Secretary before hand, and we will try to accommodate.
-Phone number to contact 07885 586386 or 01639 841765
+• If you cannot make it for this time you must phone the Event Secretary beforehand, and we will try to accommodate.
+Phone number to contact 01639 841765

 Front and Rear tyre choice is unrestricted.